KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 table as described above.
-The only difference is that the Android loader queries layer and extension information directly from the respective libraries and does not use the json manifest files used by the Windows and Linux loaders.
+The only difference is that the Android loader queries layer and extension information directly from the respective libraries and does not use the json manifest files used by the Windows, Linux and MacOS loaders.

 ## Table of Debug Environment Variables